kvmet/kvmet/docs/sets/movies.md

 - Spaceballs
 - Who Framed Roger Rabbit
     - Impressive use of hand-drawn animation composited over live-action video.
 The way that lighting is blended between the two is especially great.
+- The Midnight Sky
+    - Good slow burn sci-fi drama.
+Has a good amount of dramatic moments and unexpected elements.

 ---